Overview of DUI Laws in California

 What are the penalties for an Orange County DUI?

 The penalty for an Orange County DUI depends on the severity and frequency of your case.
+They almost always include informal probation which is court probation.
+This means you there are no probation officer to follow you around and for you to check into.

 What factors will affect my punishment in Orange County?